jorgehatccrma/pyagc/README.md

 Automatic Gain Control
 ======================

- * Author: Jorge Herrera (jorgeh@ccrma.stanford.edu)

-Code that implements Automatic Gain Control (AGC) for audio signals in python, based in [Dan Ellis' code][ref1]
+Automatic Gain Control (AGC) for audio signals in python, based in [Dan Ellis' code][ref1]

-The code is based in the original Matlab implementation in the above link, with some minor *pythonizations*.
-A sample `WAV` file is provided.
-The file was obtained from the original Matlab source code.
+The code is based in the original Matlab implementation in the above link.
+It is almost exactly the same, with the exception of the STFT and ISTFT functions, which I implemented from scratch.
+A sample `WAV` file (obtained from the original Matlab source code) is provided for testing.

 ## Dependencies

-The code depends on NumPy and SciPy.
+The code depends on NumPy / SciPy.

 ## Example of usage